 Here’s how to make sure your organisation stays protected:

-1. Go to Conditional Access in Azure AD
+1. Go to Conditional Access in Entra ID

-Open the Azure portal and head to Azure Active Directory > Security > Conditional Access > Policies.
+Open the Azure portal and head to Microsoft Entra ID > Protection > Conditional Access > Policies.

 2. Create a New Policy